 Also, it is not uncommon for the symptoms of injuries sustained in a car accident to take hours or even a few days to set in.
 The reason is that car accidents are traumatic events that often cause the human body to generate adrenaline and a heightened level of excitement that may mask pain or other symptoms for a short time immediately after the accident.
 However, once the adrenaline and excitement subsides, the pain and symptoms from injuries sustained in the accident can begin setting in.
 The lack of police being called or responding to car accidents will undoubtedly lead to insurance companies denying or delaying valid bodily injury claims.

-In light of this new policy, it is vitally important for you to immediately consult with an attorney if you are involved in a car accident and believe that you sustained any injuries.
+In light of this new policy, it is vitally important for you to immediately consult with a car accident lawyer if you are involved in an auto crash and believe that you sustained any injuries.
 An experienced attorney will assist you in preparing the required accident reports and can also assist you in dealing with the insurance companies for any potential bodily injury claims you may have.